AFDetV2: Rethinking the Necessity of the Second Stage for Object Detection from Point Clouds: Experiments

 \subsubsection{Evaluation on Waymo Open Dataset \textit{test} set}

 We also compare our AFDetV2 variants with all published methods on WOD \textit{test} set in Tab.~\ref{tab:wod_test_3d}.
-Tab.~\ref{tab:wod_test_3d} is split into three major rows.
-The upper row is for (a) single-frame LiDAR-only non-ensemble methods; the middle row is for (b) multi-frame LiDAR-only non-ensemble methods; and the bottom row is for (c) ensemble methods.
+Tab.~\ref{tab:wod_test_3d} is split into three sub-tables.
+The top table is for (a) single-frame LiDAR-only non-ensemble methods; the middle table is for (b) multi-frame LiDAR-only non-ensemble methods; and the bottom table is for (c) ensemble methods.
 The upper row and middle row aim at onboard real-time scenario; the bottom row is for offboard use cases.

 For the upper row, our AFDetV2-Lite outperforms all the previous single-frame LiDAR-only non-ensemble models with respect to both speed and accuracy.
 Our AFDetV2-Lite is 15.4\% faster than HIKVISION\_LiDAR~\cite{xu2021centeratt} and also does better detection than it by 2.6 ALL APH/L2.